UnseenAcademical/HexPrint/README.md

 ACT refers to the number of actions a unit can take during their activation.

 ACT can be damaged.
-While it is damaged, the unit can only take a single action on each of their activations.
+While it is damaged, the unit can only take a single action on each of their activations, no matter how many bonus actions they might be granted by other effects.

 ## MOV (The Movement stat)

 MOV refers to the number of hexes a unit can move for each action spent on movement.

 MOV can be damaged.
-While it is damaged, the unit can only move a single hex for each action spent on movement.
+While it is damaged, the unit can only move a single hex for each action spent on movement, no matter if they have bonus movement.

 ## TAR (The Target stat)